-As the years passed she noticed how the gifts he brought her from his travels had become less practical, had become whimsical.
+As the years passed, having become convinced the farm was sustainable but not profitable, he began to trade and travel.
+His returns, however, were always joyful times full of news, his exploits.
+And if on occasion he brought her adolescent, untrained help, he also brought her gifts.
+It was some time before she noticed how the gifts had become less practical, even whimsical.
 Silver tea service which was put away immediately; a porcelain chamber pot quickly broken by a crawling baby; a heavily worked hair brush for hair he only saw in bed.
+A hat here, a lace collar there.
+Silk for her; a bracelet for Patrician.
 Rebekka hid her wonder with a smile.
-Where was this money coming from?

-"New arrangements," he said, handing her a mirror framed in silver, but nothing more.
+When at last she asked him where was this money coming from?
+"New arrangements," he said, handing her a mirror framed in silver, but said nothing more.
 Having seen come and go a glint in his eye as he unpacked these treasures so useless on a farm, she should have anticipated the day he hired men to help clear trees from a wide swath of land at the foot of a rise.
 A new house; something befitting...

-We are good, common people, she thought, in a place where that claim is not merely enough, but prized, even a boast.
+We are good, common people, she thought, in a place where that claim was not merely enough, but prized, even a boast.